Stories from the Nakasendo

 A form of virtue.

-This, to me, is one of the true forms of Japanese hospitality.
+To me, this is one of the true forms of Japanese hospitality.

-But a quiet act of care, repeated every day.
+But quiet acts of care, repeated day after day.

-The Nakasendo is not only a historic trail.
+The Nakasendo is not merely a historic trail.

-It is a living road, sustained by small, unseen acts of kindness.
+It is a living road, sustained by small and unseen acts of kindness.

 To walk here with a local guide is not simply to see the old post towns.